 The road ahead of us was damaged by the construction work, with large holes and no pavement left.

-Some time into this waiting game, Solo approached the construction site workers too, asking them to give us a head start as we would be slower on our bikes than the cars behind us and that would not make the car drivers more happy.
-Unfortunately this wasn’t possible.
+Some time into this waiting game, Solo approached the construction site workers too, asking them to give us a head start as we would be slower on our bikes than the cars behind us and that would not make the car drivers happier.
+Unfortunately, this wasn’t possible.

 Thankfully my bike had not been damaged and I had nothing more but a hurting scratch wound on my knee, which we took care of after having cleared that tunnel as well, and some scratches to my self-esteem.

-Soon afterwards we made it over the bridge crossing the Kråkersunded to Flakstadøya, where we followed the E10 along the Sundstraumen toward the Selfjorden.
+Soon afterward we made it over the bridge crossing the Kråkersunded to Flakstadøya, where we followed the E10 along the Sundstraumen toward the Selfjorden.